zammitjohn/webims-backend-api/docs/api.md

 # API Reference

 This is a full JSON API reference which interfaces to the extensive WebIMS database.

+## Authentication
-To authenticate against the API, you'll need to pass a UserSession cookie with each request.
+To authenticate against the API, you'll need to pass a UserSession cookie with each request or an HTTP authorization header.
+The latter is the ideal for client side applications and must simply contain user sessionId.

-The UserSession cookie contains a base64 value of the following JSON encoded array:
+The UserSession cookie must contain a base64 value of the following JSON encoded array.
+This is preferred for server side rendered applications and automatically created upon login.

 	{
 	  "FullName": "<Name> <Surname>",
 	  "SessionId": "<sessionId>"
 	}

+## Objects

-## Users
+### Users

 | **Action**           | **Method** | **Parameters**             | **Response**                                                              | **URL**                     |
 |----------------------|------------|----------------------------|---------------------------------------------------------------------------|-----------------------------|